4.0 / 5.0

 P&O Cruises has seven ships, with one leaving in 2019, but two more on the way; Iona launches in 2020 and an as-yet-unnamed sister ship in 2022.
 Its current fleet is a mixture of mid-sized (Oceana, Arcadia, Aurora, with around 2,000 passengers) and large -- Britannia, Azura and Ventura, with more than 3,000 passengers each.
 It also divides its fleet into adults only (the mid-sized vessels) and family-friendly (the others, as well as the two forthcoming ships).

 The ships sail from Southampton for half the year, and most of the cruises are about 14 nights in duration.
 However, each year its ships offer a host of shorter mini-breaks of two to seven nights.
-Arcadia, and Aurora, undertake long cruises of 80 to more than 100 nights, some of which take them around the world.
+Over the winter months Britannia is based in St Lucia and Barbados as is Azura; Oceana is based in Malta and Dubai; while Arcadia, and Aurora undertake long cruises of 80 to more than 100 nights and world cruises.

 Ships sail to Northern Europe, including the Norwegian fjords; the Mediterranean (East and West); Canary Islands, the Azores and Madeira; the Arabian Gulf, the Caribbean and World Cruises.

 P&O Cruises ships range in size from 2,000 passengers to 3,647 (Britannia), but the biggest difference is that the fleet is divided into adults only and family friendly, creating a very different vibe and feel onboard.

 Yet despite the size differences, the ships are remarkably similar in terms of features including popular Indian restaurant, Sindhu; the Glass House by Olly Smith and The Crow's Nest bar.